Martinomagnifico/reveal.js-internation/README.md

     plugins: [ Internation ]
 });
 ```
-Next, **load the page with this URL parameter: ...index.html?makejson**.
+Next, and this is important, **load the page with this URL parameter: ...index.html?makejson**.
 This will immediately download a JSON file of your current HTML structure.
 The URL step is a safeguard for if you accidentally publish with makejson:true in the options turned on.

 ### Example dictionary/JSON